Goli-SF/python_101_humanities/learners/setup.md

 repository for this lesson, ensuring that the results you see during live coding match exactly what is demonstrated in the lesson.

-To load the data from this lesson’s repository into your code, use the following URL:
+To download the data from this lesson’s repository onto your computer, use the following URL:

 ```
 https://github.com/HERMES-DKZ/python_101_humanities/blob/main/episodes/data/moma_artworks.csv